About the course

 - Successful completion of the second milestone, Confirmation of Status- before the end of the eighth term.
 This process includes assessment by two independent academics, in a viva voce.
 The assessment includes the student providing a detailed presentation of their findings, an outline of the student's thesis and a viva.

-- Successful completion of the final milestone, submission and defence of the final thesis, no later than twelfth term.
+- Successful completion of the final milestone, submission and defence of the DPhil thesis, no later than twelfth term.
 The student's thesis will be formally examined by independent internal (to Oxford University) and external examiners, who will scrutinise the student's findings and the depth/breadth of their knowledge on their DPhil research.

 Stages 2, 3 and 4 will be assessed by two independent senior academics to ensure you are on track with your research and that you are receiving adequate guidance.